 B.A.
 1995, Truman State University

 J.D.
 1998, Northwestern University

-Scott England is a visiting lecturer in UNM’s Legal Analysis and Communication Program.
+Scott England teaches legal writing in UNM’s Legal Analysis and Communication Program.
 Professor England began teaching at UNM as a visiting lecturer in 2013, and he joined the permanent faculty in 2014.
-Before arriving at UNM, England was a member of the faculty at the University of Alabama School of Law, where he taught legal writing and legislative drafting.
-In 2010, England received the Black Law Students Association’s annual teaching award.
+Before arriving at UNM, Professor England spent nine years as a member of the faculty at the University of Alabama School of Law, where he taught legal writing and legislative drafting.
+In 2010, Professor England received the Black Law Students Association’s annual teaching award.

-Before he began his teaching career, England helped draft a proposed criminal code for Illinois as a staff attorney for the Illinois Criminal Code Rewrite and Reform Commission.
+Before he began his teaching career, Professor England helped draft a proposed criminal code for Illinois as a staff attorney for the Illinois Criminal Code Rewrite and Reform Commission.
 Professor England’s work included drafting official commentary for many of the proposed code’s provisions, including commentary for proposed articles on homicide, assault, fraudulent practices, and falsification offenses.
 He also worked as a litigation associate at Chicago’s Hopkins & Sutter, focusing mostly on public utility law, municipal law, and insurance insolvency law.
 Professor England’s work included assisting dozens of Illinois municipalities with drafting and adopting electric utility tax ordinances.

-England received his law degree from the Northwestern University School of Law, where he was a John Henry Wigmore Scholar and an associate articles editor of the Northwestern University Law Review.
+Professor England received his law degree from the Northwestern University School of Law, where he received the full-tuition John Henry Wigmore Scholarship and served on the Northwestern University Law Review.
 In his spare time, Professor England enjoys traveling, hiking, and listening to vinyl records.